pusher/beams-web-example-may-2020/README.md

 4. Visit `http://localhost:3000` *in Google Chrome* and accept the notification permissions prompt
 5. Visit `http://localhost:3000/publish` in another tab
 6. Get a push notification!

+**Warning: Running this example will authenticate your browser as "alice" with a default Beams instance.
+Either use your own credentials in `server.js` or remember to remove the notification permission when you're done.
+Otherwise you may get mysterious notifications from strangers!**